 1 July 2012: the Executive Director of Heritage Victoria adopted a policy that adds clarity to the IPO assessment process.
 It’s intended to help owners, managers, permit applicants, local councils and other participants in the planning and heritage systems.

-The guide outlines what matters the Executive Director or the Heritage Council may take into account in considering whether or not to make an Interim Protection Order (IPO) over a place or object.
+The policy outlines what matters the Executive Director may take into account in considering whether or not to make an Interim Protection Order (IPO) over a place or object.
 The guide was updated to reflect changes following the introduction of the Heritage Act 2017.